kaishin/redalemeden.com/content/posts/2019-02-10-new-year-new-blog-new-design/index.md

 Today marks a new beginning for this blog.
 After a long hiatus, I am finally back to writing, and I couldn’t be happier about it.

 Six weeks in, I can confidently say that 2019 is off to a good start for me.
-I am slowly breaking free of the constant feeling of anxiety and pressure that paralyzed me a great deal throughout last year.
-Healthy habits were key in this process.
-Today, I have a concrete action plan to achieve my goals and ambitions.
+I am slowly breaking free of the constant feeling of anxiety and pressure that paralyzed me a great deal throughout last year, thanks in no small part to healthier habits and a renewed sense of purpose.

+Capitalizing on this newfound energy, I concocted an action plan to achieve [the goals] I set for myself this year.
 And it starts here.

 Since last fall, I’ve been deliberately distancing myself from Twitter.
 My over-reliance on it as a medium for hot takes and shallow interactions inhibited my drive to write longer, more reflective pieces.
 The result is a trail of abandoned blogs and writing experiments that didn’t get the attention they deserve.